 Have you had poblanos?
 They’re a deep, rich green color, and have great flavor (and they’re not spicy).
 One of my favorite things about this dish is the Avocado Cream that I drizzle over the top of the peppers – it’s a nice complement to the other ingredients.

 I have a great stuffed pepper story!
 Doesn’t everyone?
-It involves a beloved, special dog of mine who apparently loved my mom’s stuffed peppers as much as I do.
+Ha!
+My story involves a beloved, special dog of mine who apparently loved my mom’s stuffed peppers as much as I do.

 My parents were visiting from Ohio, and my mom asked what she could make for me (she voluntarily takes over cooking duties when she visits, to my great pleasure).
 I requested her stuffed peppers.
 She obliged, and when she was finished cooking we decided to run out on a quick errand.